Splash5756/KebapBot-PrivacyPolicy/PrivacyPolicy-EN.md

 ### 3. Data Retention Period and Destruction Policy

-* **Temporary Data (Messages and Images):** Message texts and downloaded media files processed for phishing/fraud analysis are permanently destroyed from the Kebap Bot server immediately after the artificial intelligence analysis process is completed.
-This data is under no circumstances stored in the Kebap Bot database.
+* **Temporary Data (Messages and Images):** Excluding the telemetry data caught by the AntiBot (Honeypot) system, message texts and downloaded media files processed for routine phishing/fraud analysis are permanently destroyed from the Kebap Bot server immediately after the artificial intelligence analysis process is completed.
+This temporary data is under no circumstances stored in the Kebap Bot database.
+* **AntiBot Telemetry Data (Permanent):** Suspicious message contents, attached files (analyzed in byte/hex format), timestamps, and user Discord IDs sent to channels designated as "Honeypot Channels" by server administrators are stored indefinitely for security analysis and AntiBot system development.
 * **Permanent Data:** Messages written in support ticket channels opened through Kebap Bot and the publicly available information of the users who own the messages are stored for the purposes of; determining the terms agreed upon between the parties in commercial advertising and cooperation processes carried out over the server; managing potential withdrawal, refund, and objection processes; and fulfilling legal obligations that may arise before taxation and official authorities.

 ---

+### 4. AntiBot System and Telemetry Data

+Kebap Bot provides an "AntiBot" system to protect servers from spam attacks and compromised self-bot accounts.
+* If a user sends a message to a channel designated as a "Honeypot Channel" by server administrators (which normal users should not access or write in), this action is considered suspicious activity.
+* The telemetry data obtained in this case is strictly used for cybersecurity purposes.
+You can contact Kebap Bot administrators to request a review or deletion of your collected data.

+---

-### 4. Transfer to Third Parties and Data Sharing
+### 5. Transfer to Third Parties and Data Sharing

 User data is under no circumstances used for commercial purposes, sold, or shared with advertising agencies by Kebap Bot.